How Safe is Your Estate From Going Through Probate Court?

 Guide to the Game

-Get the rundown in an estate workshop
+Get the rundown in an estate workshop, or on the phone during an interview.

 Inventory your property and keep track of it using our predesigned worksheets, or on a document shared with an attorney for safe keeping, securely online.

-In-person estate planning session with an attorney
+Plan your gifts in an estate planning session with an attorney

 Collaborative document creation with an attorney.